Couples Therapy Intensives NYC | Sex Therapist Brooklyn | EFT Intensive | BIPS

 The Focused Session

-Best for couples addressing a specific issue, or those who want a deep-dive complement to ongoing weekly therapy.
+Targeted work on a specific issue — or a complement to ongoing weekly couples therapy or sex therapy.

 Two Days · 10–12 Hours